Jeb Stuart Magruder: Later years

-Magruder retired first to Colorado Springs and later to the Short North area of Columbus Ohio.
-On July 23, 2007, Magruder was hospitalized after crashing his car into a motorcycle and a truck on State Route 315 in Columbus Ohio.
+Magruder retired first to Colorado Springs and later to the Short North area of Columbus, Ohio.
+On July 23, 2007, Magruder was hospitalized after crashing his car into a motorcycle and a truck on State Route 315 in Columbus.
 It was reported that Magruder had suffered a stroke while driving.
 He was charged with failure to maintain an assured clear distance and failure to stop after an accident or collision.
 Magruder pleaded guilty in January 2008 to a charge of reckless operation stemming from the crashes with two vehicles in July.
 His license was suspended and he was fined $300.

 Death

 Magruder moved to be near family in Danbury, Connecticut in 2012, and died at age 79 on May 11, 2014, due to complications from a stroke.